 |4–6 weeks (September–December)||Rolling basis (October–Early December)||3-4 weeks, specified in decision letter|

-The Early Decision (ED) application process is designed for first-year applicants who are certain Rochester is their first choice school.
+The early decision (ED) application process is designed for first-year applicants who are certain Rochester is their first choice school.
 Almost one-third of the entering class applied ED.
 By applying ED, you are entering a binding agreement committing to Rochester if you are admitted.

-In recent years, we have seen a higher number of students apply and gain admission to Rochester through Early Decision because, in large part, they have demonstrated an understanding of Rochester and the unique opportunities available.
+In recent years, we have seen a higher number of students apply and gain admission to Rochester through ED because, in large part, they have demonstrated an understanding of Rochester and the unique opportunities available.
 It’s not that they gain admission more often because they applied ED; it’s that the type of student more likely to gain admission is the type of student to apply ED.